 Benefits of using a wool pressing mat

 - This mat contains dense wool fibers that trap heat.
-This allows you you to press both sides at the same time.
+This allows you to press both sides at the same time.

 - Because these are felted wool, they provide a firm surface for pressing quilt squares without stretching your fabric.

-It's not strong enough to be offensive by any means, but it is wool.
 Wool is a natural fiber.
 So if you are sensitive to smells or allergic to wool, obviously I don't recommend these as safe to use for you.